mikeyamamoto/electroncash-docs/transactions.rst

 Serialization of unsigned or partially signed transactions
 ==========================================================

-Electrum 2.0 uses an extended serialization format for transactions.
+Electron Cash uses an extended serialization format for transactions.
 The purpose of this format is to send unsigned and partially signed transactions to cosigners or to cold storage.